rage/programming-23/data/part-9/5-class-attributes.md

                 raise ValueError("A phone number can only contain numbers and spaces") self.__phone_number = number

-    # a getter for only the number itself wuthout the country code
+    # a getter for only the number itself without the country code
     @property
     def local_number(self):
         return self.__phone_number